 Tourmaline curling irons also heat up your hair by emitting negative ions.
 This kind of curling iron is made of ceramic but has a layer of tourmaline wrapped around the barrel and plate.
 This not only protects the ceramic place but will leave your hair looking shinier after you use it.

 When you’re considering the type of curl you hope to achieve, the size of a curling iron or wand’s barrel is important because it determines the tightness of your curls.
 The shape of the barrel is also significant.
 Whether its uniform, spiraled or tapered can give you very different results.
 If you’re looking for more natural waves, you might like a curling wand better than a curling iron.
 Defining your style before you go shopping can help you find the right product for your needs.

 While using a curling iron it's important not to leave the iron in your hair for too long.
 Make sure to read the directions of the product you buy and follow them.
 The hotter the curling iron, the less time you'll need to leave it in your hair.
 That being said, you should only use a very hot curling iron on thick or coarse hair.
 Thin hair is more likely to break or burn.

-If you travel a lot you should consider a heat resistant storage pouch for your curling iron.
-Available from a variety of retailers including Amazon, these bags protect curling irons from unnecessary wear and tear while you travel.
-They also protect other items from your still-warm curling iron.
+If you travel a lot, consider a heat resistant storage pouch for your curling iron.
+These bags protect curling irons from unnecessary wear and tear while you travel, and they protect other items from your still-warm curling iron.
 Just make sure you've purchased a bag that is heat and water resistant.
-That way you can toss it in the bag while it's still warm and head out the door without having to wait for your curling iron to cool down.
+That way you can toss the curling wand in the bag while it's still warm and head out the door without having to wait for your curling iron to cool down.